Written By: Dr. Adam McLeod, ND

 What is particularly interesting about these experiments that investigate quantum physics is that the simple act of observing the experiment influences the results.
 In other words if you try to observe the particle it will act like a particle, in the absence of observation it tends to act more as a wave.
 This implies that we have much more of an influence on these biological pathways than previously thought.
 There is no reason to think that we would not have such an influence on much physically smaller but vitally important chemical signals in the body.
 Even if you argue that only a incredibly small fraction are influenced (for example 1 in 1,000,000,000,000,000 molecules) this is still a massive number that has profound implications with our health.
 This is a new concept that has barely been explored by the medical community as quantum physics and biology tend to remain distant fields of study despite these obvious connections.

 Dr. Adam McLeod is a Naturopathic Doctor (ND), BSc.
 (Hon) Molecular biology, Motivational Speaker and International Best Selling Author.
-He currently practices in Vancouver, British Columbia where he focuses on integrative oncology. http://www.yaletownnaturopathic.com
+He currently practices in Vancouver, British Columbia where he focuses on integrative cancer care. http://www.yaletownnaturopathic.com